Future Days (The Last of Us): Casting and characters

 Pedro Pascal and Bella Ramsey considered the separation of their characters Joel and Ellie "painful" and "lonelier" while filming the second season.

 Pedro Pascal and Bella Ramsey, who grew close during production of the first season, considered the separation of their characters Joel and Ellie "painful" and "lonelier" during filming for the second, though Pascal considered it "a very relatable fissure in relationships between parent and child".
-Joel's "stubborn paralysis" fueled by fear of losing Ellie forced Pascal to become vulnerable, which helped him address exhaustion in his own life.
+Pascal was forced to become vulnerable because of Joel's "stubborn paralysis" fueled by fear of losing Ellie, which helped the actor address exhaustion in his own life.
 Mazin found Ellie's combat encounters more interesting due to Ramsey's size, exploring techniques used by shorter people against larger enemies, such as Brazilian jiu-jitsu.
 Ramsey trained in jiu-jitsu for two months before filming; they found the stunts enjoyable but exhausting.
+Ramsey, though typically comfortable with stunts, was nervous about falling through the supermarket floor as it was filmed late in the day and involved several technical elements.
 Mazin felt he had witnessed the growth in Ramsey's personality and emotional maturity between seasons, which is reflected in the series.

 The season introduces several new characters and spends more time with them.
 Mazin felt the new actors "fit right in" due to the series's established reputation.
-Casting was put on hold in May 2023 due to the writers' strike; actors auditioned with scenes from Part II due to lack of scripts.
-Abby was the first to be cast; Kaitlyn Dever became the frontrunner after the actors' strike ended in November 2023, following the response to her performance in No One Will Save You (2023).
+Casting was put on hold due to the writers' strike in May 2023; actors auditioned with scenes from Part II due to lack of scripts.
+Abby was the first to be cast; Kaitlyn Dever became the frontrunner after the SAG-AFTRA actors' strike ended in November 2023, following the response to her performance in No One Will Save You (2023).
 Her casting was announced on January 9, 2024.
 Several changes were made to Abby's story in the series—such as her role as a Firefly being revealed in "Future Days" despite the information being withheld until much later in the game—as her playability in the game demanded different narrative revelations.
 Mazin considered it important to demonstrate the human impact of Joel's actions, and Dever found the change allowed viewers to understand Abby's rage in a more limited time.
 Mazin compared Abby's grief and rage to Joel's emotions after his daughter's death in the first season.
 A spider bite on Dever's face was digitally removed in the Salt Lake City scene, costing thousands of dollars per shot; it was covered by insurance.